-Film Production: Putting theory into Code: 5HUM1103
+Film Production: Putting theory into practice Code: 5HUM1103 Semester A Credits: 15 theory.

-practice

-Semester A Credits: 15

-This module allows students to put into practice the theories they have learned at level 4.
-They will gain the ability to understand the relationship between creative practice and film theory.
 Training in camera work, sound recording, lighting and editing is given from the first week, with no presumption of previous experience.
 The module assessment is primarily group based and students are guided in forming and working effectively in groups.
 Each student should participate in a number of roles, for example directing, editing, scripting and camera work.
 Training will be given in pre-visualisation and storyboarding.
 The lecture series examines clips and ideas from contemporary/ historical/alternative cinema practices.
 Groups are expected to conduct further research to support creative ways of responding to the brief they are provided with.
 The teaching will address issues encountered in professional productions including planning, production management skills, the development of a group work ethic, health and safety/risk assessment, consent/ethics and copyright.
 The module outcomes are the storyboard, a short film of 3 minutes and an individual reflective report.